-Evolutionary architecture becomes real not on slides, but when the product grows, teams split, and the cost of change starts slowing the business down.
-This chapter focuses on that exact transition from an attractive idea to an everyday engineering necessity.
+Evolutionary architecture becomes real not on slides, but when the product grows, teams scale, and the cost of change starts slowing the business down.
+This chapter focuses on that transition from an attractive idea to an everyday engineering necessity.

-In architecture walkthroughs, it gives you pragmatic language for evolution: why not everything should change at once, how to choose a safe migration sequence, and why deferring a change can sometimes be as important as making it.
+In architecture walkthroughs, it gives you pragmatic language for evolution: why not everything should change at once, how to choose a safe migration sequence, and why deferring a change can sometimes matter as much as making one.

 Practical value of this chapter